Financial, Real Estate, Stock Markets Trends and Current Affairs

 Now that you see its just Cyprus - the perceived uber-conservative Canadian banks are prepping to Cyprus their depositors as well.

 Oh, it gets worse.
 I will start posting a list of definitive bank names that I have apparently caught in some amazingly duplicitous and misleading capital schemes, at least as it appears to me and my staff.
 I know I wouldn't have MY money in them, particularly after reading the info above.
 The first bank name and a description of their actions are avialable to all paying subscribers right now in the right hand downloads column and in the commercial bank research section of my site.
 I will release a new bank expected to be "Cyprus'd" every 48 hours to subscribers until I run out of definitive candidates.
-Yes it pays to be a BoomBustBlog member (click here to subscribe).
+Yes it pays to be a BoomBustBlog member (click here to subscribe)

 This Easter weekend, I will also release a PSA (public service announcement) to give a heads up to non-paying subscribers and readers who are too comfortable with their current banking arrangement.